-Air Force search for 30ft catamaran off the coast of Samoa
+Air Force search for catamaran in 'distress' near Samoa likely sparked by dumped locator beacon

-The Air Force is looking for a 30ft catamaram after it set off an emergency locator beacon near Samoa.
+The search and rescue effort was sparked by an emergency locator beacon being set off - but rescuers now think someone probably thew their beacon away and it went off by mistake.

-The beacon had been activated 23 nautical miles north east of Apia, the Air Force tweeted.
+"We are confident there is no one in distress," a spokeswoman for Maritime NZ told the Herald.

-"Crew on one of our Orion aircraft left #BaseAuckland this morning around 6am to search for a 30ft catamaran."
+The NZ Defence Force tweeted this morning that an Orion aircraft had left its Auckland base around 6am to look for a 30ft catamaran, after it set off a locator beacon near Apia, Samoa's capital.

 READ MORE